-Things to Consider about the Venue
+Things to Consider about the Venue:

 Type and size of the room

 One of the first things you want to know is what kind of space you are presenting in.
 What kind of room is it?
-It could be an auditorium, a conference room, a classroom, or you could be outside on a stage in an amphi-theatre.
+It could be an auditorium, a conference room, a classroom, or you could be outside on a stage in an amphitheater.
 You also want to know if you will be on a stage or a raised platform, or if you will be at the same level as the audience.
 Is the audience in tiered seating?
 Are there any awkward shapes to the room?
 Is it L-shaped, for example?
 Are there large columns or posts that support the roof?
 How comfortable is the seating?

 All these details mean something to you as the speaker.
 Any negative aspect of the environment makes your job of keeping the audience’s attention more difficult.
-You often cannot control the room you are given, but if you know the size, and what it is like in advance, you can prepare yourself and possibly create some work arounds to overcome the negative aspects of the space.
+You often cannot control the room you are given, but if you know the size, and what it is like in advance, you can prepare yourself and possibly create some workarounds to overcome the negative aspects of the space.
 I have presented in all kinds of spaces, from cramped classrooms to large auditoriums.
 In each space, I had to adjust and adapt in order to present successfully.

-The type of room usually indicates the size of the room, an auditorium usually being large, a conference room, or classroom being smaller.
+The type of room usually indicates the size of the room, an auditorium usually being large, a conference room or classroom being smaller.
 Ideally, you want a room that is the perfect size for the number of people who attend your presentation, but unless you are planning your own event, that is not always what you get.
 If you are given a room at a conference, for example, that is too large for your audience, they may feel lost in the space, it might be cold or droughty, and there could be an echo.
 On the other hand, if the room is too small for your audience, people may feel cramped, some people may have to stand, people may leave or not enter in the first place, and it may be hot and/or stuffy.

-The size and shape of the room also impacts how far away you are from the audience.
+The size and shape of the room also impact how far away you are from the audience.
 You might be quite far away up on a stage, or you could be quite close at the front of a conference room, with barely space to turn around.
-Your distance from the audience affects things like the size of the font on your word slides, whether or not it makes sense to write things on a flip chart or white board, the degree to which you can make eye contact with your audience, how much you are able to move during your presentation, and your proximity to your slides.
+Your distance from the audience affects things like the size of the font on your word slides, whether or not it makes sense to write things on a flip chart or whiteboard, the degree to which you can make eye contact with your audience, how much you are able to move during your presentation, and your proximity to your slides.

 If there is a strange shape to the room or large posts or pillars, everyone may not be able to see you or your slides, and you may not be able to see them.
 This can impact how well you are able to connect with the audience and hold their attention.
-Depending how long you plan to speak, the comfort of the seating (or lack thereof) can be important.
+Depending on how long you plan to speak, the comfort of the seating (or lack thereof) can be important.
 You might need to give the audience a stretch break or several.